-An informed tenure split of affordable housing will be supported, based on the most up to date available evidence but should aim to deliver 25% of affordable homes secured via Section 106 as First Homes, and for the remaining affordable dwellings a target mix of 70% of affordable housing for rent and 30% starter homes, discounted market sales or other affordable routes to home ownership.
+An informed tenure split of affordable housing will be supported, based on the most up to date available evidence but should aim to deliver 25% of affordable homes secured via Section 106 as First Homes\, and for the remaining affordable dwellings a target mix of 70% of affordable housing for rent and 30% starter homes, discounted market sales or other affordable routes to home ownership.
 Alternative mixes that meet identified local housing needs will be supported.

-However affordable housing is provided, it should ensure that it remains affordable in perpetuity, with the exception of the provisions through Right to Buy.
+However affordable housing is provided, it should ensure that it remains as the principle residence of the occupant(s) and is affordable in perpetuity with the exception of the provisions through Right to Buy.